 Ten reasons why freelancers/creatives/content creators should not give away their work for free

-As freelancers, as content creators we’re often asked to work for “credit,” “exposure” or just plainly asked to work for free.
-This could be considered a “reasonable” request for a very limited time, when freelancers are just starting out and in need samples, bylines, and the like.
-The key words here are “limited time.”
-Beyond that, it’s up to the freelancer, creative or content creator to decide if or when a no-paying or no-paying-money project is worth taken on, or not.
+As freelancers, and content creators we’re often asked to work for “credit,” “exposure” or just plainly asked to work for free.
+This could be considered a “reasonable” request for a very limited time when freelancers are just starting out and in need of samples, bylines, and the like.
+The keywords here are “limited time.”
+Beyond that, it’s up to the freelancer, creative or content creator to decide if or when a no-paying or no-paying-money project is worth taking on, or not.

 In general, and I think for obvious reasons, nobody, including freelancers (independent content creators) should ever be asked or have to work for free.
 And if that’s not obvious enough, here are only a few reasons why freelancers, in particular, should not work for free:

 1.they’ll be taken advantage of by their so-called clients, and not only